marsdrums/test-tutorial/visual-quality/index.md

 ### One-pole filter

-This is the simplest possible low pass filter.
-It's implemented as a running average between values in the current frame, and the values filtered in the previous frames.
+This is the simplest possible low-pass filter:

 ![](./images/visual-quality_089.png)

 One-pole filters disegned to operate on messages, matrices, and textures.

 Although simple, this low-pass filter can be very effective.
+It's implemented as a running average between the values in the current frame, and the values filtered in the previous frames.
+Depending on whether your position values are represented, you can implement a custom one-pole filter to smooth out messages, matrices, or textures.
+The filter is controlled by an interpolation value (within the range [0; 1]) that decides how much to "take" from the current frame, and how much from the previous frame.

 ### Bi-quadratic filters and Butterworth filters

+Biquadratic filters, commonly called biquad filters, are a type of digital or analog filter with a transfer function that is a ratio of two second-degree polynomials.
+Each biquad filter is a second-order filter, meaning it has two poles and typically two zeros, which gives it flexibility in shaping the frequency response.
+These filters are widely used in digital signal processing because they offer a simple and stable way to implement many common filter types

 ## Motion blur